Kotauror/java-http-server/Readme.md

 This server should now be running - you should see `I'm listening for connections` in the console.

-You can go to `http://localhost:port/` (replace `port` with a port number set in step 5) public directory of files and make HTTP requests.
+You can go to `http://localhost:port/` (replace `port` with a port number set in step 5) to see the public directory of files and make HTTP requests.
+If you're using Google Chrome, and you're firing this server for n-th time, there is a chance that instead of seeing the file directory, you'll see this bizzare line: `mmmm textwrapon=false; textautoformat=false; wysiwyg=textarea`.
+Stay calm.
+In order to fix it, open the DevTools -> go to Application -> Clear site data.
+It should help!

 ## Running the Cob Spec tests